 Pompey went to the East where, at the head of an army, he intended to create peace and stability.
 In Syria, Seleucid princes had been feuding.
 Pompey defeated Jewish resistance and put that area under Roman authority.
 Then he went to Judea to end civil war there.
 In the year 63, Rome annexed Syria and Judea.
 In 62, Rome annexed Pontus (in Asia Minor), and it put the island of Crete under Roman authority.

 Benefiting from an alliance with Crassus and Pompey, Caesar was elected consul in 58.
 And as consul he proposed to the Senate a land bill for Pompey's veterans.
 The legislation failed.
 Back from the East, Pompey's veterans were a dominant force in Rome.
-Under threat, the Senate acquiesced and passed Caesar's bill.
+Threatened with violence the Senate acquiesced and passed Caesar's bill.
 Caesar supported legislation that Crassus sought, and Caesar's alliance with Pompey was reinforced by Pompey marrying his daughter, Julia.

 Forbidden by law to run for a second term as consul, Caesar won a five-year appointment as governor of Cisalpine and Transalpine Gaul.
 In Rome, news of each of Caesar's victories against the Gauls inspired a celebration.
 The more glory that Caesar won the more conservative senators feared him as another Marius.
 They described his victories as cheap aggressions against inoffensive peoples.
 The death of Caesar's daughter, Julia, ended a tie between him and Pompey.
 And Crassus was jealous of Caesar's successes in Gaul.

-In Rome, the most popular gang was led by Clodius, a supporter of Caesar and a fighter for legislation that would give more free food to Rome's poor.
+In Rome, a popular gang leader, Clodius, supported Caesar, and he fought for legislation that would give more free food to Rome's poor.
 His gang clashed with a rival gang led by Milos, a friend of Pompey.
 A clash between these two gangs in the year 57 left some dead.
 Another clash in 52 left Clodius dead, killed by order of Milos.
 Irate supporters of Clodius carried his body into the Senate, where they made a funeral pyre from Senate benches and burned his corpse along with the Senate building.

-The Senate allowed Pompey to raise an army to restore order and suppress the gangs that roamed Rome's streets.
-Pompey was delighted by the opportunity to do something heroic.
+The Senate allowed Pompey to raise an army to restore order and supress the gangs that roamed Rome's streets.
+Pompey was delighted by the opportunity.
 The Senate established special courts to prosecute those responsible for the recent disorders.
-Milos was convicted and given lenient punishment: exile to the port city of Massilia (now Marseilles) in Roman controlled southern Gaul.
+Milos was convicted and given lenient punishment: exile to the port city of Massilia in Roman controlled southern Gaul.
 Then, despite its illegality, Pompey won another term as consul, leading one Senator to quip that any government was better than no government.

 external link to interactive map